Master’s in Counseling Degrees in New York – Explore Online and On-Campus Options

 If you are considering pursuing a counseling degree in New York, there are a variety of on-campus and online options available.
 Different programs offer different specializations, such as clinical mental health counseling, school counseling and community counseling.

 Pursuing a degree in counseling in New York may open up a variety of career options, and some programs may provide pathways to licensure.
 A number of programs offer pathways to becoming a Licensed Mental Health Counselor (LMHC) in New York state.
-There are over 50 master’s programs in New York that offer degrees in counseling, so it’s important to research each program individually to decide which program is right for you.
+There are dozens of master’s programs in New York that offer degrees in counseling, so it’s important to research each program individually to decide which program is right for you.

 Start your mental health counseling career by requesting information from our sponsored program: